EvoHull/Tapirs/docs/Setting-up-Tapirs/problem-solving.md

 ## error involving cores
 Some hosts require you to specify the number of cores on which to run your job.
 You can just modify your snakemake command to include `--use-cores 8` although you can vary this number.

-## wildcarding.sh fails on MacOS
-Some users will run `scripts/wildcarding.sh` to create their library.tsv and samples.tsv.
-This is an old script that has been replaced by the python scripts `get_dirs.py` and `get_files_dirs.py` which are system agnostic.
-If you get the error `"sed: illegal option -- r"` or similar with wildcarding.sh it is likely because the version of `sed` is not up to date by default on MacOS.
-You can have a modern version of `sed` installed by conda.
-Try one of these:

-* `conda install sed`
-* `conda update sed`

-and then repeat the `sh scripts/wildcarding.sh` command.